aadyr/group4-cicd-capstone/README.md

         with:
           target: https://9w2itn60t2.execute-api.ap-southeast-1.amazonaws.com
 ```
+# add the artif here and screenshoot

 ### merge:

+- If all previous jobs succeed, we move to "merge."
-This job merges the 'dev' branch to 'main'.
+- This job checks out the code, and if everything looks good, it merges the changes from the "dev" branch into the "main" branch.
+- Automation here ensures that code changes from development are smoothly integrated into the production branch.

 ```yml
   merge: